shrutisharma27/7targets-docs/_posts/2021-04-05-how-to-add-multiple-leads.md

     </iframe>
 </div>

-Sign-in into your account.
+Sign in to your account.
 Click on the 'Leads' option besides 'Dashboard' on top.
 Now follow these simple steps shown below:

 ## Step 1